 What is Managed VPS Hosting?

 In a Managed VPS environment, you can sit back, relax and let your host know whatever you’d like done.
 There are no security issues to be concerned about, not function-specific tasks you’ll need to handle.
-Your host will manage everything for you and resolve any issues that crop up
+Your host will manage everything for you and resolve any issues that crop up.

-Is Free VPS Hosting A Good Deal?
+What About Free VPS?
+Is $0 VPS Hosting a Good Deal?

 Instafree – the only free VPS we recommend – offers 10GB storage and 100GB bandwidth with cPanel and Softaculous support.
 A few other providers we used to list here no longer exist or that they don't offer VPS hosting for $0 these days.